ahmadawais/WPGulp/ReadMe.md

 ## Feature Branches
 - Live browser reload with [BrowserSync](https://github.com/ahmadawais/WPGulp/tree/BrowserSync)

 ##To do
 - [x] Add base files.
 - [x] Write a blog post about this.
 - [x] Add more branches with different implementation of plugins.
+- [ ] Improve documentation with more links.

 The MIT License (MIT)
 Copyright (c) 2016 ahmadawais <ahmadawais.com>